Stable homotopy groups of spheres: From dimension 0 to 90: Introduction

 \chapter{Introduction}

 The computation of stable homotopy groups of spheres is one of the most fundamental and important problems in homotopy theory.
-It has connections to many topics in topology, such as the cobordism theory of framed manifolds, the classification of smooth structures on spheres, obstruction theory, the theory of topological modular forms, algebraic K-theory, motivic homotopy theory, and equivariant homotopy theory.
+It \revv{informs on} many topics in topology, such as the cobordism theory of framed manifolds, the classification of smooth structures on spheres, obstruction theory, the theory of topological modular forms, algebraic K-theory, motivic homotopy theory, and equivariant homotopy theory.

 Despite their simple definition, which was available eighty years ago, these groups are notoriously hard to compute.
-All known methods only give a complete answer through a range, and then reach an obstacle until a new method is introduced.
-The standard approach to computing stable stems is to use Adams type spectral sequences that converge from algebra to homotopy.
+All known methods only give a complete answer through a range, \revv{but they eventually stall.
+Further progress requires the introduction of a new method.} The standard approach to computing stable stems is to use an \revv{Adams spectral sequence (based on a generalized cohomology theory $E$) that converges} from algebra to homotopy.
 In turn, to identify the algebraic $E_2$-pages, one needs algebraic spectral sequences that converge from simpler algebra to more complicated algebra.
 For any spectral sequence, difficulties arise in computing differentials and in solving extension problems.
 Different methods lead to trade-offs.
 One method may compute some types of differentials and extension problems efficiently, but leave other types unanswered, perhaps even unsolvable by that technique.
 To obtain complete computations, one must be eclectic, applying and combining different methodologies.
-Even so, combining all known methods, there are eventually some problems that cannot be solved.
+Even so, combining all known methods, there are eventually some problems that \revv{have not been} solved.
 Mahowald's uncertainty principle states that no finite collection of methods can completely compute the stable homotopy groups of spheres.

-Because stable stems are finite groups (except for the $0$-stem), the computation is most easily accomplished by working one prime at a time.
+Because stable stems are finite \revv{abelian} groups (except for the $0$-stem), the computation is most easily accomplished by working one prime at a time.
 At odd primes, the Adams-Novikov spectral sequence and the chromatic spectral sequence, which are based on complex cobordism and formal groups, have yielded a wealth of data \cite{Ravenel86}.
 As the prime grows, so does the range of computation.
 For example, at the primes 3 and 5, we have complete knowledge up to around 100 and 1000 stems respectively \cite{Ravenel86}.